JasonToups/visible-react/React-Documentation/Getting Started/GitHub & Deploy to GitHub Pages.md

 After that's done, go to GitHub and checkout all of the code that you just pushed up to GitHub.

+### Update GitHub Project Actions Permissions

+Now that you have pushed your code up, you should update the Project Settings and give the GitHub Actions the appropriate privileges to run the Workflow we are about to setup.

+On your GitHub Project go to --> `settings/actions/general`

+Now scroll down to the **WorkFlow Permissions** heading and update the radio button to:
+`Read and write permissions`

+And click Save.

 ## Hosting your Code on GitHub Pages
 Now that we have our code up on GitHub, let's configure Vite to work with GitHub Pages.